andrzejmizera/MEcGANs/README.md

 # Datasets

-The datasets described in the manuscript, i.e., the 'Berlin dataset' and the 'Paris dataset' are made available via Mendeley Data and can be accessed [here](https://data.mendeley.com/datasets/jk3wr7crj7/3).
+The datasets described in the manuscript, i.e., the 'Berlin dataset' and the 'Paris dataset', are made available via Mendeley Data and can be accessed [here](https://data.mendeley.com/datasets/jk3wr7crj7/3).

 # Code & Installation